GoPixie/rdg-to-db/README.md

 Unless otherwise specified in local.cfg ('keep_old' setting), old downloaded ZIP files will be deleted when new files become available

-## Applying partial 'update only' files (TODO)
+## Applying partial 'update only' files

-Some files such as `RJTTC634.ZIP` above (note the `C`) contain only changes that are to be applied to the larger `F` ZIP files.
-This is not currently applied, but is a planned feature.
+Daily downloads such as `RJTTC634.ZIP` above (note the `C`) contain only changes that are to be applied to the larger weekly `F` ZIP files.
+This is currently only implemented for `RJTT` feeds, and can be activated by adding the `--apply_changesets` option to the `./download` command, resulting in output of a new file .

+TODO: write logic to apply daily fares changesets

 ## Data transform